 Sensitivity Analysis

-NERC TPL-001-4 R2.1.4 requires transmission planners to study the impact of changes to basic assumptions via Sensitivity Analysis.
-ERCOT will present the sensitivities selected for the 2021 RTP to the RPG.
-The assumptions for the sensitivity analysis will be detailed in the reliability input assumptions appendix.
+NERC TPL-001-5.1 R2.1.4 requires transmission planners to study the impact of changes to basic assumptions via Sensitivity Analysis.
+ERCOT will present the sensitivities selected for the 2022 RTP to the RPG.

 The sensitivity analysis will be performed with all reliability solutions identified from the base case analysis included to evaluate the effectiveness and robustness of the base case solutions under the stressed system conditions.
 For any new constraints found in the sensitivity analysis, ERCOT will identify potential solutions which will be shared with stakeholders as a reference to guide analysis of future system conditions.